 Best and Low-Maintenence Plants to Keep in a 5 Gallon Tank

 When you first set up a 5 gallon tank, it can be intimidating.
-You have all of these options for substrate and decor, but the most important part is having plants.
-Live plants will give your fish a place to hide from view and they also help with water quality by removing toxins from the tank.
+You have all of these options for substrate and decor, but the most important part has plants.
+Live plants will give your fish a place to hide from view, and they also help with water quality by removing toxins from the tank.

 Here are five different types of live plants that will work best in a 5-gallon aquarium:

 Java Moss is one of the easiest plants to maintain in a 5 gallon aquarium.
 It can be used as a carpet or as an accent plant.
 Hardy and easy-to-grow nature make this great for beginners or experienced aquarists alike!
 Java Moss thrives in nutrient-rich water without strong currents, so it makes a good addition to both freshwater tanks.

 This plant grows best attached to driftwood with a fishing line, but if you don’t want to go through the hassle of tying knots every month then there are many other options like suction cups that will do just fine!
 These little plants grow about 1mm per week on average, which means they quickly fill out your tank with their lush